DEFRA/software-development-standards/README.md

 # Software development standards

-This is the temporary home for standards and guidance relating to software development in [Defra](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs).
+This is the home for standards and guidance relating to software development in [Defra](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs).

 ## Contents